-The plant requires slightly acidic to neutral soils for good growth with medium to deep well drained fertile soils.
-Clay-loam to silt-loam soils, rich in organic contents are suitable for its commercial cultivation.
+The plant requires slightly acidic to neutral soils for good growth with medium to deep well-drained fertile soils.
+Clay-loam to silt-loam soils, rich in organic contents is suitable for its commercial cultivation.
 It grows well in frost-free tropical to subtropical situations under irrigation.

-The plant can propagate by three ways like from seeds, from root cutting, and from stem cuttings.
+The plant can propagate in three ways like from seeds, from root cutting, and from stem cuttings.

 You can plant stem cuttings of 15 to 20cm length with three internodes in the month of July-August in the nursery and keep it moist.
 They strike roots within 60 days.
 After that, you can transplant them to the main field.

 Plough the deeply and left for weathering.
 After pre-monsoon showers, add FYM.
-Do the second ploughing and two cross harrowings to break the clods.
+Do the second plowing and two cross harrowings to break the clods.
 Finally, dress the land by planking and layout the beds.
-You must raise the nursery in a partially shaded area with adequate irrigation facility.
-Each bed must have about 1.5 m wide, 150-200 mm high and of convenient length.
+You must raise the nursery in a partially shaded area with an adequate irrigation facility.
+Each bed must have about 1.5 m wide, 150-200 mm high, and of convenient length.
 Beds with shallow furrows 80-100 mm apart are prepared in April and irrigated.

 June and July are suitable months for transplanting seedlings and vegetatively propagated plants.
 The seedlings, which are 7.5-12.0cm high, are carefully dug out from nursery beds and planted.
 You must go for regular irrigation, weeding, and manuring for optimum growth.